Walter-Gaitan/corecode-io/README.md

 > If you’re offered a seat on a rocket ship, don’t ask what seat!
 Just get on. ~ Sheryl Sandberg

-This is a repository for the projects done from the bootcamp given by Corecode-io, Each week I am integrating new content from the tasks and test given.
+This is a repository for the projects done from the bootcamp given by Corecode-io, Each week I am integrating new content from the tasks and tests given.

 [Here](https://www.core-code.io/) you can take a look at their website and opportunities!

 ## Index

 1. [Week 1](src/week1)
 2. [Week 2](src/week2)
 3. [Week 3](src/week3)